Appealing a tax credit decision

 Getting advice about your appeal

-Although appeal tribunals are less formal than going to court, you should still get advice about preparing your case.
+Although appeal Tribunals are less formal than some other court hearings, you should still get advice about preparing your case.
 Check Advice Local for any local ‘welfare benefits’ advice agencies that might be able to help.
 Some agencies may also be able to represent you at an appeal hearing.